 A second program recently hosted, at Berkeley, the Financial Literacy and Economic Justice Conference — the “very first student-oriented, student-organized financial-literacy conference of its kind nationally,” said undergrad Alex Mabanta.

 Students’ public-service efforts are supported and coordinated by the UC Berkeley Public Service Center, formerly known as Cal Corps, which is set to celebrate its 50th anniversary next year.
 The center grew out of the activism of the ’60s, noted its director, Assistant Dean of Students Sandra Bass.
 “And in a lot of ways our program is still really grounded in student agency, community empowerment and social justice.”

-Sociology student Natali Ruiz accepted the Undergraduate Award for Civic Engagement, for tireless efforts to provide food security for student parents.
+Sociology student Natalie Ruiz accepted the Undergraduate Award for Civic Engagement, for tireless efforts to provide food security for student parents.

 “I’m grateful that food insecurity is an issue that is finally coming to the table on this campus,” Ruiz told the spirited crowd at Alumni House.

 Berkeley Law students Cindy Dinh and Paul Monge received the Graduate Student Award for Civic Engagement, for their pioneering efforts to remove barriers to student voter registration.
 As a result of their advocacy, the Student Voting Rights Act (AB2455) is currently working its way through the California legislature.
 If approved, it would automatically register students to vote when they enroll for classes in any public college or university in California, making California the first state in the nation to do so.

 Dinh’s parents came to the U.S. from Vietnam as refugees 41 years ago, she told the audience.
 “My father said he came because of democracy” – hence her own passion to help “build a democracy that’s really inclusive of voices of young people.”